-I currently teach Individual Differences in the Level 3 IDAP Module, for which I am also the module coordinator.
+I currently teach in the Level 3 Cognition Module.
 I also teach in Introductory Psychology:1 (Level 1) and Understanding the Mind (Level 2).

 If you are interested in doing a behavioural or EEG study with me for your dissertation, come talk to me!
-I would like to support research in cognitive neuroscience on
+I am happy to support research in cognitive neuroscience on

 - auditory processing in general